gxulf/CedtBin/README.md

 CedtBin
 ===
 CedtBin is a metagenome binning tool that uses the BERT model to train on a metagenome dataset to obtain its encoding representation and concatenate it with the decomposed tetranucleotide frequencies as the final binning feature.
-In terms of clustering methods, CedtBin uses the Annoy algorithm based on the DBSCAN algorithm to determine relevant parameters and improve the binning effect.
+In terms of clustering methods, CedtBin uses the Annoy algorithm and grid search strategy based on the DBSCAN algorithm to determine relevant parameters and improve the effect of binning.

 Environment setup
 ===